ADD CONDITION

 Drug Overview

-This medication is designed to provide temporary relief from coughs caused by colds and to soothe occasional minor irritation or soreness in the throat.
-It can help you feel more comfortable when you're experiencing these common symptoms, making it easier to go about your day.
+This medication is designed to temporarily relieve cough caused by a cold and to ease occasional minor irritation or soreness in the throat.
+It can help you feel more comfortable when you're experiencing these common symptoms, providing a soothing effect to help you manage your discomfort.

 Uses